Conservation Starters

 Erin's green tips

-1. Advocate for the public policies that will unlock circular solutions needed to keep plastic out of nature.
+1. Support public policies that will unlock circular solutions needed to keep plastic out of nature.
 Tell your lawmakers that you support the UN Global Treaty on Plastic as well as Extended Producer Responsibility (EPR) in the United States.
 You can also petition your local government to enable better recycling capabilities and initiatives to cut plastic waste in your community.

-2. Dispose responsibly and avoid ‘wish-cycling.’
+2. Learn about local recycling systems.
 Find out which plastics your town’s recycling system accepts, and just as importantly, which they do not accept so you can be sure to avoid contamination.

-3. Invest in high-quality reusable items to replace common single-use plastics like bags, cups, water bottles, straws, and utensils – and remember to bring them along whenever you leave the house.
+3. Swap out single-use items.
+Invest in high-quality reusable items and replace common single-use plastics like bags, cups, water bottles, straws, and utensils – and remember to bring them along whenever you leave the house.

 Wildlife Conservation